gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

 shake step counter
 -------------------------

-| The code below checks for a shake gesture and adds 1 to the count variable it the gesture is True.
+| The code below checks for a shake gesture and adds 1 to the count variable if the microbit was shaken.

 .. code-block:: python